Trading Standards Institute Advice

-- a reference to the harmonised standards used to assess compliance (if no harmonised standard, then a reference to other specifications)
+- a reference to the relevant designated standards used to assess compliance (if no designated standard, then a reference to other specifications)

 - identification of the person who will enter into commitments on behalf of the manufacturer or authorised representative (if appropriate)

 Compile and hold technical documentation, which should contain:

 - a general description of the electrical equipment